wavefrontHQ/docs/pages/doc/alerts.md

 <td width="50%">
 <ol>
 <li>Specify the alert condition, for example, CPU utilization is less than 70%. </li>
-<li>Optionally use backtesting to see how often the alert fires and adust the threshold. </li>
+<li>Optionally use backtesting to see how often the alert fires and adjust the threshold. </li>
-<li>Add an alert target, that is, specify who will receive the alert and how (e.g. email or Pagerduty), then save the alert. </li></ol></td>
+<li>Add an alert target, that is, specify who will receive the alert and how (e.g., email or PagerDuty), then save the alert. </li></ol></td>
 <td width="50%"><a href="https://youtu.be/CDqUWDA9NBM
 "><img src="/images/v_alert_creation_overview.png" alt="Video of alert creation overview"/></a></td>
 </tr>